Day 01: Flight into Paro from Delhi/Calcutta or Bangkok. Birding along the Pa Chhu.

 Day 02: Paro to Chele La and drive to Thimphu.

 An early morning departure for our journey up through ancient pine and fir forests to Chele La Pass (3,822m), where there are fantastic views of the high Himalayan peaks of Jhomolhari (7,219m), Jichu Drake (6,989m) and down into the Paro and Ha valleys.
 Chele La gives us the opportunity to ascend above the tree line into alpine meadows and dwarf rhododendron scrub; here we have the possibility of finding the beautiful Himalayan Monal.
-We should also encounter: Blood Pheasant; Kalij Pheasant; Spotted Laughingthrush; Collard Grosbeak; Blue-fronted Redstart; Fire-tailed Sunbird; Orange-flanked Bush Robin; Rufous-breasted and Alpine accentors and the beautifully coloured White-browed Rosefinch.
+We should also encounter: Blood Pheasant; Kalij Pheasant; Spotted Laughingthrush; Collard Grosbeak; Blue-fronted Redstart; Fire-tailed Sunbird; Himalayan Bluetail; Altai and Alpine accentors and the beautifully coloured Himalayan White-browed Rosefinch.

 After a hot breakfast cooked by our chefs we will continue birding in this beautiful area before gradually making our way back to Paro and continue an hour drive to Thimphu.
 The route follows the Willow fringed Pa Chhu river and passes through forests of blue pine.
 Some of the best birding can be found at the sewage treatment plant where we should encounter migrant species such as: Tufted Duck; Ferruginous Pochard; Eurasian Wigeon; Ruddy Shelduck; Northern Pintail; Garganey and Northern Shoveler.